Conscious Independent Theater Creators - Empowered Citizens - Activated Communities- Sustainable Societies

 George Efstathiou -editor, GR

-The Competition was announced during the successful presentation of the trilingual theatrical and musical staged reading production of Konstantinos Graham's book "I want to be an Angel" (GR, EN, FR) at Restart Theater Athens, on February 28, 2025, in Athens, Greece.
+The Competition was announced during the presentation of the trilingual theatrical and musical staged reading production of Konstantinos Graham's book "I want to be an Angel" (GR, EN, FR) at Restart Theater Athens, on February 28, 2025, in Athens, Greece.
 This tri-lingual production was organized by RTA (GR) and co-organised by "Konstantinos Graham" Cultural Association (FR) and Aparsis Editions (GR).

 Want to see photos and information about this unique musical theatre play?